Trial of Sheikh Hasina: Proceedings and timeline

 After the 10 July indictment, the tribunal scheduled opening statements for 3 August 2025, with witness testimony to begin the following day.
 The prosecution indicated that it would call around 84 witnesses, including medical personnel, journalists, survivors, and former security officials.
 The court appointed public defenders to represent the absent defendants under tribunal rules.

 The Old High Court Building, Dhaka, where the proceedings of the Tribunal-1 took place.

 On 3 August 2025, the prosecution presented its opening statement before a three‑judge panel headed by Justice Golam Mortuza Mozumder.
 The statement outlined five charges and referenced 11 emblematic incidents of alleged crimes, including extrajudicial killings, enforced disappearances, torture, and obstruction of justice.

 On 4 August 2025, the tribunal heard the first witness testimony from Khokon Chandra Barmon, a protest survivor shot in the face in the Jatrabari crackdown.
 He identified senior officials as responsible, including Sheikh Hasina, and demanded maximum punishment.
 Another witness, Abdullah Al Imran, testified that he heard Hasina ordering hospital authorities "no release, no treatment" for injured protesters.
 He was denied treatment at the National Institute of Traumatology and Orthopedic Rehabilitation.

 The proceedings were broadcast live on state television.
 The defendant Chowdhury Abdullah Al Mamun, who was in custody at the time and had pleaded guilty, was present in court and represented by counsel.
-Defendants Sheikh Hasina and Asaduzzaman Khan Kamal, both were tried in absentia and were represented by court‑appointed attorney Amir Hossain.
+Defendants Sheikh Hasina and Asaduzzaman Khan Kamal were both tried in absentia and were represented by court‑appointed attorney Amir Hossain.

 Verdict

 On 17 November, 2025, the ICT found her guilty on three of the five charges of preventing justice, ordering killings and failing to take measures to stop punitive killings.
 The verdict, as read by Justice Golam Mortuza Mozumder noted:

 Accused prime minister Sheikh Hasina committed crimes against humanity by her incitement order and also failure to take preventive and punitive measures under charge 1.
 Accused Sheikh Hasina committed one count of crimes against humanity by her order to use drones, helicopters and lethal weapons under charge number 2.

-Hasina and Kamal were sentenced to capital punishment.
+Hasina and Kamal were sentenced to capital punishment as well as seizure of all assets belonging to them.
+The confiscation covers the properties declared in their affidavits submitted for the 12th National Parliament Election.

 Though Mamun was found guilty, he avoided the death penalty as he turned into a state witness and sentenced to five years in prison.
 He also apologized to the court and the country.
-Hasina's conviction was premised on her having ordered the deployment of drones, helicopters and lethal weapons, as well as a "by virtue of her order" the killings of 12 protesters in the areas of Chankarpul in Dhaka and Ashulia in Savar.
+Hasina's conviction was premised on her having ordered the deployment of drones, helicopters and lethal weapons, as well as "by virtue of her order" the killings of 12 protesters in the areas of Chankarpul in Dhaka and Ashulia in Savar.
 She was further sentenced to imprisonment, until the death penalty was carried out, on three other counts.
 The court further ordered compensation to the families of the victims.